mike-north/typescript-courses/packages/website/content/blog/making-typescript-stick/06-jquery-challenge/index.md

 $("button.continue").html("Next Step...")

 /**
- * Show the #banner-message element that is hidden with display:none in
+ * Show the #banner-message element that is hidden with visibility:"hidden" in
  * its CSS when any button in #button-container is clicked.
  */
 const hiddenBox = $("#banner-message")